Textualize/textual/docs/guide/CSS.md

 Our `$border` variable could then be updated to `$border: wide $success;`, which will be translated to `$border: wide lime;`.

+### Variable Scope:

+It's essential to note that CSS variables have a global scope within the file where they are defined.
+This means that variables can be accessed and utilized throughout the entire stylesheet.
+However, variables defined in one file cannot be directly accessed in another file in the same project.

+If you define a series of variables in one file, these variables will be accessible within that file and can be used later in that same file.
+However, if you wish to share variables across multiple files, you may need to consider alternative methods such as importing those variables into each file where they are required.

+This scoping behavior ensures encapsulation and prevents unintended conflicts between variables in different parts of your project.

 ## Initial value

 All CSS rules support a special value called `initial`, which will reset a value back to its default.